-There are four major configuration options, denoted by different product names.
-The products with the names P5CD040V0B and P5CD020V0B are equipped with both interfaces (ISO 7816 and contact-less), but the P5CD020V0B has a reduced EEPROM memory size.
-The products with the names P5CC040V0B and P5CC021V0B do have only the ISO 7816 interface enabled, the contact-less interface is disabled, and the P5CC021V0B has also a reduced EEPROM size.
+There are three major configuration options, denoted by different product names.
+The products differ in the available interfaces: The P5CD144V0B is equipped with the ISO 7816 interface and the ISO 14443 contact-less interface.
+The P5CN144V0B differs in the configuration of the contact-less interface for Near Field Communication.
+The P5CC144V0B does have only the ISO 7816 interface enabled, the contact-less interface is disabled.
+Details are described in the subsections of this section.

-Common minor configuration options of all configurations are described in section 2.2.5.
+Common minor configuration options of all configurations are described in section 2.2.4.

-2.2.1 Major configuration P5CD040V0B
+2.2.1 Major configuration P5CD144V0B

-The P5CD040V0B supports all minor configuration options presented in subsection 2.2.5.
+The P5CD144V0B supports all minor configuration options presented in subsection 2.2.4.
 The major differences between the configurations are as follows: